iontodirel/find_devices/README.md

 Use this utility to search for audio devices and serial ports.

-Functionally focused on ham radio use, and integration with Direwolf.
+The functionally of this utility is focused for ham radio use, to help with integration and automation with Direwolf.

 ## Basic example usage

-### Comparison with Alsa
+### Obtaining audio devices with Alsa

 To retrieve Alsa capture and playback devices: